-Membership of the CPR comes with the obligation to participate in the quarterly meetings of the committee; to keep the member's home department informed of relevant decisions; and to serve on PhD proposal / protocol review committees.
+Membership of the CPR comes with the obligation to participate in the quarterly meetings of the committee; to keep the member's home environment informed of relevant decisions; and to serve on PhD proposal / protocol review committees.

 The Tygerberg Doctoral Office allocates CPR representatives to review panels, though it is up to the committee chair to select a mutually suitable date and make other arrangements.
 The main task of a CPR representative on a doctoral review panel is to ensure that the committee was correctly constituted by the chair, that the standard proposal / protocol review process is followed, that all the necessary panel members (have adequate opportunity to) participate, and that the Form A3 is duly and comprehensively completed (all fields being required).
 When a CPR representative is equipped to do so, they may also provide a full review report based on domain expertise.
 The role of CPR representative and of panel chairperson can overlap with that of domain expert, but the role of chair cannot overlap with that of CPR representative.

 Standard items including the nomination of research degree supervisors and examiners, applications for the interruption of research degree studies, and changes of research degree project titles, are placed on the agenda via